Designing a unified scheduling experience and scalable design systemfor a healthcare staffing app.

 Overview

-Gale built the Use Gale app to help healthcare facilities staff open shifts.
+The Use Gale app was designed to help healthcare facilities staff open shifts.
 After rapid growth following the 2020 COVID pandemic, the product hit scaling pain: clinicians were dropping off during shift booking, and facilities struggled to fill shifts reliably.
+I joined the clinician-facing product team to diagnose workflow breakdowns, improve end-to-end scheduling and booking flows, and evolve the design system into a foundation that could support the product's next phase of growth.

 The Problem